-As a supporter of Iona College, you can make a lasting and personal difference in the life of a student through the Iona College Annual Fund Scholars Program.
-Iona College is a caring academic community, inspired by the legacy of Blessed Edmund Rice and the Christian Brothers, which embodies opportunity, justice, and the liberating power of education.
+As a supporter of Iona University, you can make a lasting and personal difference in the life of a student through the Iona University Annual Fund Scholars Program.
+Iona University is a caring academic community, inspired by the legacy of Blessed Edmund Rice and the Christian Brothers, which embodies opportunity, justice, and the liberating power of education.
 However, access to higher education is becoming increasingly difficult for students and their families.

 In order to continue to make an Iona education available to qualified students, regardless of their socioeconomic status, the College has made financial aid one of its highest priorities.

 Your gift to the Annual Fund Scholars Program will provide a student with direct financial support toward her/his/their annual tuition.

 Meet Our Scholarship Recipients

 Meet some of the grateful scholarship recipients who have been directly impacted by the ongoing generosity of donors like you.

 Chaz is a member of the Iona University men’s rowing team.
 He has participated in IonaTHON to support the Maria Fareri Children’s Hospital in Valhalla, N.Y., cleaning up New Rochelle streets, Midnight Run, and he is a tutor in the ASSET after-school educational enrichment program.
 “I chose Iona because the campus is beautiful, and it is close to my home in Manhattan.
 My professors not only teach their coursework but also life lessons.
 They have a good sense of humor and make themselves available to talk outside of class.”